jorinvo/me/content/post/automate-setup-of-your-mac-and-keep-up-to-date.md

 nvim +PlugInstall +PlugUpgrade +PlugUpdate +PlugClean! +UpdateRemotePlugins +qall
 ```

 Have a look at my [dotfiles](https://github.com/jorinvo/dotfiles) to find out more.
-Maybe you find some new trick to add to your Vim or bash setup.
+Maybe you find some new trick to add to your Vim or Bash setup.
-I would love to hear from you about some part of your setup that you automated, please  let me know [on Twitter](https://twitter.com/jorinvo).
+I would love to hear from you about some part of your setup that you automated!